 To build an effective defense, you need to address the entire universe of charges – not just the petty theft charges.
 Doing so is not necessarily intuitive work.
 But you don’t have to develop your defense strategy and manage the situation on your own.

-A Los Angeles theft defense lawyer from the Kraut Law Group would be happy to talk to you about your case, so that you can take judicious next steps.
+A Los Angeles theft defense lawyer from the Kraut Criminal & DUI Lawyers would be happy to talk to you about your case, so that you can take judicious next steps.
 Attorney Michael Kraut spent over 14 years as a prosecutor of Los Angeles criminal cases, prior to becoming a criminal defense attorney.
 He and his team can give you the effective, grounded guidance you need to deal with your theft charges and get your life back on track.